Sean Gilmartin: New York Mets

 During the 2014 Winter Meetings, the New York Mets selected Gilmartin from the Twins in the Rule 5 draft on December 11.
-Gilmartin competed to make the Mets' Opening Day 25-man roster as a relief pitcher and got a spot in the bullpen.
-Gilmartin made his major league debut on April 10 against the Braves in a 5–3 loss, getting Nick Markakis to groundout and striking out Freddie Freeman to end the seventh inning.
+Gilmartin competed to make the Mets' Opening Day 25-man roster as a relief pitcher and earned a spot in the bullpen.
+Gilmartin made his major league debut on April 10 against the Braves in a 5–3 loss, getting Nick Markakis to ground out and striking out Freddie Freeman to end the seventh inning.

-On June 14, Gilmartin got his first win against the Braves, holding Atlanta scoreless through both the fifth and the sixth innings.
+On June 14, Gilmartin got his first win, against the Braves, holding Atlanta scoreless through both the fifth and the sixth innings.
 He faced seven batters, walking one and striking out three, in a 10-8 Mets' victory.
-On July 19, he got his first major league hit, a bloop single into left field off Carlos Martínez, in his first major league at-bat, in the sixteenth inning against the St. Louis Cardinals.
-Gilmartin pitched three scoreless innings, in the fourteenth, fifteenth and the sixteenth innings, giving up 1 hit, 2 walks and getting 4 strikeouts while facing 12 batters.
+On July 19, Gilmartin got his first major league hit, a bloop single into left field off Carlos Martínez, in his first major league at-bat, in the sixteenth inning against the St. Louis Cardinals.
+Gilmartin pitched three scoreless innings, in the fourteenth, fifteenth and the sixteenth innings, giving up one hit, two walks and getting four strikeouts while facing 12 batters.

 After the Mets clinched the National League East division title, Gilmartin made his first major league start on October 1 against the Philadelphia Phillies at Citizens Bank Park, throwing five innings.
 He struck out three batters and allowed two runs and three hits, throwing 44 of 70 pitches for strikes.
 He retired 11 of the first 12 batters he faced in a game that lasted just 2 hours, 23 minutes.
 The two runs he allowed came on Darin Ruf's two-run home run in the 4th inning.
 However, the Mets lost the game by a score of 3–0.

 When the Mets made the playoffs, Gilmartin was not on the roster for the Division Series, but was added to the roster for the Championship Series, replacing Erik Goeddel.
 Gilmartin did not appear in the championship series.
 Gilmartin appeared in game two of the World Series in the top of the eighth inning, retiring the two batters he faced.
 Gilmartin finished the 2015 regular season with a record of 3–2, and a 2.67 ERA in 50 games (one start) in 57 1/3 innings pitched, with 54 strikeouts and a WHIP of 1.186, while giving up 50 hits, 17 runs, two home runs, and 19 walks.

 Gilmartin was cut from the roster heading into the 2016 season.
 Gilmartin was recalled to the Mets on May 12, replacing an injured Wilmer Flores on the roster.
 With the AAA 51s, Gilmartin had pitched 32.2 innings, sporting a 4–1 record with a 2.48 ERA and 1.13 WHIP.
 Days later, Gilmartin was sent back down to the 51s to make room for Matt Reynolds on the roster.
 Gilmartin had pitched five scoreless innings in two games during his brief call-up, giving up two hits and striking out five batters.

 On June 11, 2017, the Mets designated Gilmartin for assignment.